 The analytical process used to develop a threat model is shown in Figure 2.
 Note that the term asset refers to something of value that may be the target of an attack.
 Typically, this is the data that flows around the system rather than the component parts of the system itself.

 The overview developed in step 2 identifies the major components of the system in schematic form.
-It refer to the actual devices and communications media involved.
+It refers to the actual devices and communications media involved.

 In contrast, the representation of the system that is developed in step 3 is more abstract.
 The main focus is the flow of data through the system.
 In building up this version, the information from the first two steps comes together into a single data flow diagram.